johanhelsing/Reflex/README.md

 ```
 > Note that attribute injection also works on non-mono classes.
 ### Single
-`Container::Single<TContract>` actually validates that theres a single binding implementing given contract, and returns it.
+`Container::Single<TContract>` actually validates that there's a single binding implementing given contract, and returns it.
-If theres more than one the following exception will be thrown.
+If there's more than one the following exception will be thrown.
 ```
 InvalidOperationException: Sequence contains more than one element
 ```